• Drive an ex Army FV432 AFV (Armoured Fighting Vehicle)

 • Opportunity to try yout hand at a ford crossing in the tank, subject to water conditions

-• Up to 40 minutes riding as a passenger when not at the controls
+• Ride as a passenger when not at the controls

 • Allow around 2 hours on site for this experience